 Step 5: Contact a qualified real estate broker in New Jersey

-You must deal with a real estate broker who will sponsor your license to put any real estate business.
+To conduct any real estate activity, you must work with a real estate broker who will sponsor your license.

-What kind of training, for example, will do they provide?
-Will they teach you how to identify qualified leads and close sales?
-Do you have access to shared office space?
-Is the brokerage able to give you sufficient administrative and marketing assistance?
-Will they provide you leads to follow up on?
-Do they use cutting-edge technology to streamline everyday operations (e.g., CRM, software subscription)?
+For example, what type of training will they provide?
+Will they train you how to discover and close qualified leads?
+Do you have access to a co-working space?
+Is the brokerage capable of providing you with adequate administrative and marketing assistance?
+Will they give you leads to pursue?
+Do they employ cutting-edge technology to improve day-to-day operations (e.g., CRM, software subscription)?

 Step 6: Apply for a real estate license with the New Jersey Real Estate Commission